CaptJaybles/SynologyLLM/README.md

 # SynologyLLM V2
-Local AI to use with for Synology AI and Synology Chat
+Local AI to use with for Synology AI and Synology Chat -Future Goal is to make this a PC app or a docker app, but Help is needed before that will happen

 Only tested on Windows 11 with python 3.11, builds on llama-ccp-python